Richard William Heneker: Biography

 In addition to his role as a businessman, Heneker got involved in municipal politics and at the community level with the Protestant and English-speaking population of the Eastern Townships.
 In 1859 he joined the board of directors of Bishop's College Lennoxville.
 He became vice-chancellor and chairman of the board in 1875; from 1878 to 1900, Heneker was chancellor.

 Heneker is also considered to be the founder of the Sherbrooke Protestant Hospital by having led the campaign for its establishment.
 He served as the first president from 1888 to 1902 of the hospital's board of directors.
 In addition, Heneker was associate member (non-voting) from 1876 to 1881 of the Protestant committee of the Council for Public Instruction, ordinary member from 1881 to 1900, then chairman of the committee from 1892 to 1900.
 Heneker was involved in various capacities in within the Church of England, notably as a delegate to diocesan, provincial and general synods.

+In 1889, Heneker invested with partners to incorporate The Sherbrooke Skating Club in order to build and operate a skating rink in the Saint Francis districtin Sherbrooke.

 In addition, Heneker came to the aid of several settlement societies in the Eastern Townships, whose mission was to recruit English-speaking settlers.